 Can "We Shall Meet the Lord in the Air" Be Accomplished?

 “A passage of word says, ‘God entering into rest means that He will no longer carry out His work of humanity’s salvation.
-Humanity entering into rest means that all of humanity will live within God’s light and under His blessings; there will be none of Satan’s corruption, nor will any unrighteous things occur.
-Humanity will live normally upon earth, and they will live under God’s care.
-When God and man enter into rest together, it will mean that humanity has been saved and that Satan has been destroyed, that God’s work among man has finished entirely.
-God will no longer continue to work among man, and man will no longer live under Satan’s domain.
-Therefore, God will no longer be busy, and man will no longer rush about; God and man will enter into rest simultaneously.
-God will return to His original position, and each person will return to his or her respective place.
-These are the destinations that God and man will respectively reside in after the end of God’s entire management.
-God has God’s destination, and man has man’s destination.
-While resting, God will continue to guide all of humanity in their lives upon earth.
-While in God’s light, man will worship the one true God in heaven. … When humanity enters into rest, it means that man has become a true creation; humanity will worship God from upon the earth and have normal human lives.
-People will no longer be disobedient to God or resist God; they will return to the original life of Adam and Eve.
-These are the respective lives and destinations of God and humanity after they enter into rest.
-Satan’s defeat is an inevitable trend in the war between God and Satan.
-In this way, God’s entering into rest after the completion of His management work and man’s complete salvation and entrance into rest likewise become inevitable trends.
-Man’s place of rest is on earth, and God’s place of rest is in heaven.
-While man rests, he will worship God and also live upon earth, and while God rests, He will lead the remaining portion of humanity; … After God and man enter into rest, Satan will no longer exist, and like Satan, those wicked people will also no longer exist.
-Before God and man enter into rest, those wicked individuals who once persecuted God upon earth and the enemies who were disobedient to Him upon earth will have already been destroyed; they will have been destroyed by the great disasters of the last days.
-After those wicked individuals have been completely destroyed, earth will never again know Satan’s harassment.
-Humanity will obtain complete salvation, and it will only be then that God’s work ends completely.
-These are the prerequisites for God and man to enter into rest.’
-Almighty God’s word has clearly told us that when God’s management work is completed, those wicked people who once persecuted Him and the enemies who were disobedient to Him will have already been destroyed by the great disasters of the last days.
+Humanity entering into rest means that all of humanity will live within God’s light and under His blessings, devoid of Satan’s corruption, and no more unrighteousness will occur.
+Under God’s care, humans will live normally upon earth.
+When God and humanity enter into rest together, it means that humanity has been saved and that Satan has been destroyed, that God’s work in humans is entirely complete.
+God will no longer continue to work in humans, and they will no longer live under Satan’s domain.
+As such, God will no longer be busy, and humans will no longer be constantly on the move; God and humanity will enter into rest simultaneously.
+God will return to His original place, and each person will return to their respective place.
+These are the destinations in which God and humans will reside once God’s entire management is finished.
+God has God’s destination, and humanity has humanity’s destination.
+While resting, God will continue to guide all humans in their lives upon earth, and while in His light, they will worship the one true God in heaven. … When humans enter into rest, it means that they have become true objects of creation; they will worship God from upon the earth, and live normal human lives.
+People will no longer be disobedient to God or resist Him, and will return to the original life of Adam and Eve.
+These will be the respective lives and destinations of God and humans after they enter into rest.
+Satan’s defeat is an inevitable trend in the war between it and God.
+As such, God’s entering into rest after the completion of His management work and humanity’s complete salvation and entrance into rest have likewise become inevitable trends.
+Humanity’s place of rest is on earth, and God’s place of rest is in heaven.
+While humans worship God in rest, they will live upon the earth, and while God leads the rest of humanity in rest. … After God and humanity enter into rest, Satan will no longer exist; likewise, those wicked people will also cease to exist.
+Before God and humanity rest, those wicked individuals who once persecuted God on earth, as well as the enemies who were disobedient to Him there, will already have been destroyed; they will have been eradicated by the great disasters of the last days.
+Once those wicked people have been utterly annihilated, earth will never again know Satan’s harassment.
+Only then will humanity obtain complete salvation, and God’s work be thoroughly finished.
+These are the prerequisites for God and humanity to enter into rest.’
+God’s word has clearly told us that when God’s management work is completed, those wicked people who once persecuted Him and the enemies who were disobedient to Him will have already been destroyed by the great disasters of the last days.
 Afterward, God and man will enter into rest at the same time.
 God’s place of rest is in heaven while man’s is on earth just as it is now.
 That is, man will enjoy a life of heaven on earth.
 This life is what God prepares for man, and moreover, this is what God will accomplish.
 We should now understand that we humans lived on earth in the beginning, that God also carries out the work of saving mankind on earth, and that in the end, while man rests, he will still live on earth.
 Knowing this, will we still pursue to be raptured into heaven?
 Isn’t this our extravagant desire?
 Is it in line with the truth?
 In fact, many verses mention ‘being caught up.’
 Let’s look at Acts 8:39-40, ‘And when they were come up out of the water, the Spirit of the Lord caught away Philip, that the eunuch saw him no more: and he went on his way rejoicing.
 But Philip was found at Azotus: and passing through he preached in all the cities, till he came to Caesarea.’
 According to our human ideas, Philip was caught up by the Lord, that is, he was raptured into heaven.
 But the fact is that ‘Philip was found at Azotus’ (Acts 8:40), and that he continued to preach theof the Lord in all the cities and did the Lord’s will on earth.
 It’s easy to see that Philip was not raptured into heaven but still lived on earth.
 The prophecy of Revelation mentions ‘The kingdoms of this world are become the kingdoms of our Lord, and of his Christ; and he shall reign for ever and ever’ (Revelation 11:15).
 These prophecies are sufficient to prove that when we are truly saved, we will still live on earth, rather than in heaven.
 We won’t be lifted up into heaven as we think.
 So rapture doesn’t mean that we will be raptured into the air as we’ve imagined.
 It only comes out of our imagination, which doesn’t hold water.”

 » Extended Reading: